ankaAR/bestiario5e/_creatures/animated-table.md

 ***False Appearance.*** While the table remains motionless, it is indistinguishable from a normal table.

-***Charge.*** If the table moves at least 20 feet straight toward a target and then hits it with a ram attack on the same turn, the target takes an extra 9 (2d8) bludgeoning damage.
+***Charge.*** If the table moves at least 20 feet straight toward a target and then hits it with a ram attack on the same turn, the target takes an extra 9 (2d8) puntos de daño contundente.
 If the target is a creature, it must succeed on a DC 15 Strength saving throw or be knocked prone.

 ### Actions

 ***Ram.*** Melee Weapon Attack: +6 al ataque, alcance 5 pies, un objetivo.
-Impacto: 13 (2d8 + 4) bludgeoning damage.
+Impacto: 13 (2d8 + 4) puntos de daño contundente.